plantbreeding/BrAPI/Specification/GeneralInfo/Search_Services.md

 The Asynchronous Search implementation is useful when the search query has the potential to take a long time.

 1. The client makes a POST request with the search parameters
 2. The server stores the search parameters and associates them with a `searchResultsDbId`
 3. The server begins the search query in an asynchronous process
 4. The server responds with a 202 HTTP status, and the `searchResultsDbId`
 5. The client makes a GET request with the `searchResultsDbId`
-6. The server responds with a 102 HTTP status, indicating that the search query is not complete yet
+6. The server responds with a 202 HTTP status, indicating that the search query is not complete yet.
+    **NOTE** If the server has any progress information, either an estimated time remaining or a number of records processed so far, it is recommended to report this information in a "status" message.
 7. Time passes.
 The client may poll the GET request regularly looking for a change in HTTP status
 8. The server completes the asynchronous process, stores the search results, and marks the query as completed
-8. The client makes a GET request with the `searchResultsDbId`
+9. The client makes a GET request with the `searchResultsDbId`
-9. The server responds with a 200 HTTP status, and the search results
+10. The server responds with a 200 HTTP status, and the search results
-7. Repeat from step 8 with modified pagination parameters as needed
+11. Repeat from step 8 with modified pagination parameters as needed

 **Request and Response Rules**